pantheon-systems/drops-7/sites/all/modules/apachesolr/README.txt

 Prerequisite: Java 5 or higher (a.k.a.
 1.5.x).
 PHP 5.2.4 or higher.

 Install the Apache Solr Drupal module as you would any Drupal module.
+Note that the Drupal 7.x-1.x branch does not require the SolrPhpClient to be installed.
+All necessary code is now included with this module.

-Before enabling it, you must have a working Solr server, or be subscribed to a service like Acquia Search.
+Before enabling the module, you must have a working Solr server, or be subscribed to a service like Acquia Search.

+The Debian/Ubuntu packages for Solr should NOT be used to install Solr.
+For example, do NOT install the solr or solr-jetty packages.

 Download the latest Solr 1.4.x release (e.g. 1.4.1) from:
 http://www.apache.org/dyn/closer.cgi/lucene/solr/

-Unpack the tarball somewhere not visible to the web (not in your apache docroot and not inside of your drupal directory).
+Unpack the tarball somewhere not visible to the web (not in your webserver docroot and not inside of your Drupal directory).

 The Solr download comes with an example application that you can use for testing, development, and even for smaller production sites.
 This